crossterm-rs/crossterm/README.md

 - Everything is multithreaded (Send, Sync)
 - Detailed documentation on every item.
 - Crossplatform

+## Examples
+These are some basic examples demonstrating how to use this crate.
+See [examples](https://github.com/TimonPost/crossterm/blob/master/examples/) for more.

 ### Crossterm Type | [see more](https://github.com/TimonPost/crossterm/blob/master/examples/some_types/mod.rs)
 This is a wrapper for all the modules crossterm provides like terminal, cursor, styling and input.